manishrps/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 02: Upload, download, and query data in a non-relational data store.md

     ![Image of home page in the Azure portal.
 The user has selected Cosmos DB](https://docs.microsoft.com/en-us/learn/wwl-data-ai/explore-non-relational-data-stores-azure/media/6-home-page.png)

-3. On the Azure Cosmos DB page, select the Cosmos DB account that was created by the setup script.
+3. On the Azure Cosmos DB page, select the Cosmos DB account with name cosmos{deploymentID} present in the page.

 4. On the Cosmos DB account page, under Settings, select Keys.
 Copy the PRIMARY CONNECTION STRING to the clipboard.